TamaraAguilar/TamaraAguilar/README.md

 Welcome to my profile!
 I'm Tamara, a curiosity-driven software developer based in Chile.
 I love learning new things and challenging myself.
-I've always loved technology, but just recently discovered my love for programming.
+I've always loved technology, but just recently discovered my love for programming :)

 ## 🧰 My Toolbox ‧₊˚